 Why are we opposed to including glass in a DRS?

-3. We believe the best alternative to DRS is improved kerbside recycling – most glass packaging, e.g. spirits and wine are consumed in the home.
-Continuing kerbside collections will reduce additional journeys to return bottles and prevent associated vehicular emissions.
-Furthermore, kerbside collections are easier for consumers to use and are more socially equitable.
-The UK Government has already announced plans to improve and standardise household collections in February 2019, lets see these changes be rolled out and witness improved glass recycling at a fraction of the cost and complexity of DRS.
+- We believe the best alternative to DRS is improved kerbside recycling for most glass packaging, because the majority of consumer bought spirits and wine are consumed in the home.
+Continuing kerbside collections will reduce additional journeys to return bottles and prevent associated vehicular emissions for collections to recycling centres from return points.
+Kerbside collections are easier for consumers to use and, according to Government research, are more socially equitable.
+The UK Government announced plans to improve and standardise household collections in February 2019, it would be best to see these changes be rolled out and witness improved glass recycling at a fraction of the cost and complexity of DRS.

-Glass bottles currently left outside for collection from pubs and other outlets will now have a significant value and need to be stored securely posing challenges for many.
+- Glass bottles from the hospitality sector will now have a significant value and need to be stored securely posing challenges for many in the on-trade.

-Whilst breakages present a hazard, glass there is little evidence that glass beverage containers are a major little issue.
+Whilst breakages present a hazard, there is little evidence that glass beverage containers are a major litter issue.
 Marine anthropogenic litter on British beaches: a 10-year nationwide assessment using citizen science data’ found that glass consists of only 3% of litter on British Beaches.
-This is borne out by the lack of glass only little bins in public places (as opposed to the availability for bins dedicated to plastics metal cans, paper and disposable cups).
+This is borne out by the lack of glass only litter bins in public places (as opposed to the availability for bins dedicated to plastics metal cans, paper and disposable cups).

 The Circular Economy

 To be of “Re-melt” quality glass cannot be crushed at source making the storage of returned containers more problematic for retailers and other obligated outlets than other materials.
-Crushed glass cannot be colour sorted and so can only be used for end of life applications such as aggregate.
+Crushed glass cannot be colour sorted and so can only be used for end of life applications such as non-flint glass or aggregate.
 This will go against the basic principles of a circular economy.
-It is estimated that each stage of the process where glass is handled result in a potential 5% losses to “fines”.
-The proposed DRS structure will result in greater losses to “fines” than current kerbside collections.
+It is estimated that each stage of the process where glass is handled result in a potential 5% loss of small glass particles.
+The proposed DRS structure will result in greater losses of glass, and an increase in co-mingled colours of glass than current kerbside collections.

 5 years ago the WSTA, partnering with JF Hillebrand, launched its first carbon emissions calculator.
 The calculator has been free to all our website visitors to help estimate their business’ carbon footprint (CO2e) for the movement of their goods across a range of different transport vehicles for land and sea.

-For launch in 2019, JF Hillebrand has generously agreed to share its updated modelling and a new carbon calculator, based on the latest carbon emission estimates, will be available on the WSTA’s website shortly.
+For launch later this year, JF Hillebrand has generously agreed to share its updated modelling and a new carbon calculator, based on the latest carbon emission estimates, will be available on the WSTA’s website.